33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 READ NEXT

-A Dazzling One Day in Dubrovnik Itinerary
+A Dazzling One Day in Dubrovnik Itinerary: Exactly What to Do + Tips!

 Game of Thrones fans, also take note of the shape of the fort: it was used for the exterior shots of the House of the Undying.